 4.1 Week 4 Introduction

 So far we have looked at open educational resources that can be taken and reused by other educators, or used by learners.
 Another approach to open education is to run courses that are freely open to all.
 These have been labelled MOOCs (massive open online courses) and are the focus of this week.
+The materials presented in this week are largely drawn from Week 10 of the Open University H817 course Openness and innovation in elearning.

 What to expect this week